zerok-ai/zkproxy/README.md

 ## Whats Next?
 Once the installation is done.
 Do the following:
 - Use the zkutils.sh to start the application (service 1).
-It will start at port 9091
+It will start on port 9091
 - Use the zkreplay.sh to start the zkproxy in egress replay or igress replay mode.
 Please check below for more details